volkb/ReactTrelloClone/README.md

 2. 2 factor authentication using [facial recognition](https://www.npmjs.com/package/opencv4nodejs)
 3. ability to create sub-lists and priority rankings of tasks similar to other management platforms such as JIRA.
+4. Dockerize all components for fast deployment of application

 ## Available Scripts